The Price of Water (A Babushka Short Story)

 Lev, a former doctor, navigates the Kyzylkum desert while haunted by the memory of his family and a past tied to a powerful AI.

 His family had lived in a modest mudbrick home on the outskirts of Giza, near the village of Abu Sir, its beige walls blending seamlessly with the dunes behind it, the wooden door painted a bright blue.
-To Lev, that door had always seemed like a slice of sky, a patch of vibrant color against the monotony of the sand.
+To Lev, that door had always felt like a promise—a portal to someplace beyond the desert’s edge, a world he had waited for but never found.

 His father, a Russian physicist, had come to Egypt years ago to study cosmic rays at the Kottamia Observatory.
 The desert’s vast, clear skies and low electromagnetic interference made it an ideal location for the work.
-Though Papa had always claimed it was the quiet that kept him, Lev knew the truth ran deeper.
-Viktor Rozhkov hadn’t just fallen in love with Talia Sfar; he had come to love the desert itself and the life they had built here together.
-Her family had taken to him readily, seeing in the foreigner a kindred spirit, an outsider much like themselves.
+But it wasn’t the science that bound him to this place—it was the desert itself, a love that deepened until it seemed to consume him.

-Cigarette in hand, warm kitchen air spilling out behind him: Lev could picture his father crouching beside him, pointing up at the night sky.
-“See Perseus there, just his sword arm creeping over the horizon?” he’d say, his voice calm.
+Cigarette in hand, warm kitchen air spilling out behind him: Lev could picture his father crouching nearby, pointing up at the stars.
+“See Perseus there, just his sword arm creeping over the horizon?” he’d say.
 “Even heroes have to wait their turn.”
-The ember glowed faintly as he took another slow drag.
+Lev could still see the ember glowing faintly as his father took another slow drag.
 “Son, the desert’s patient.
 No sense rushing what’ll come in its own time.”
 And for a moment, Lev had believed him.

 Later, miles and years away, Lev wondered if he could return.
 If, by some miracle, Cairo had survived.
 But the thought faded as quickly as it came, washed away by the endless kilometers stretching before him.